JuanjoVG/MultimodalNaiveBayes/README.md

     return (self.get_occurrences(term, target) + 1) / (self.target_terms[target] + self.num_terms)
 ```

 The *get_probability* method gets a parameter *term* and a parameter *target* and computes the probability of this target given this term.
-In order to avoid problems when the text to predict contains some term that any train text doesn't contains  for a target, the method uses Laplace smoothing.
-The basic probability should be the number of occurrences of the term for the target divided by the number od occurrences of all the terms for the target.
+In order to avoid problems when the text to predict contains some term that, given the target, any related train text doesn't contain, the method uses Laplace smoothing.
+The basic probability should be the number of occurrences of the term for the target divided by the number of occurrences of all the terms for the target.
 In order to apply the Laplace smoothing, a fictitious occurrence is added to the nominator and the total number of occurrences of all terms is added to the denominator.
-This modifies the probabilities but keep the relation between the different probabilities.
-So, it is equivalent if we are basing our prediction in the highest probability.
+This modifies the probabilities but keeps the relation between the different probabilities.
+So, it is equivalent if we are basing our prediction on the highest probability.

 ### show